Shopping Around? What You Should Consider When Buying a Franchise

 Should You Buy a Franchise or Start a Business from Scratch?

-Before you decide on any one franchise, you first need to determine if franchise ownership is right for you.
+Before you decide on any franchise, you must determine if franchise ownership is right for you.
 Here are some questions to ask:

 • Will your spouse or life partner support your decision to invest your time and money into a franchise?